 - Keep you updated with any changes to the services we provide

 - Carry out the necessary checks to ensure our properties are not used in a fraudulent way.

 Residents are also responsible for certain repairs to their home, these repairs responsibilities can be found here.

-If your marriage or relationship breaks down a Court may have to decide who should have the tenancy, if agreement cannot be reached.
-Further advice should be sought from Citizen Advice Bureau.
+If your marriage or relationship breaks down, the County Court may have to decide who would have the tenancy, if agreement cannot be reached.
+In these situations you should always seek independent advice from a solicitor or the Citizens’ Advice Bureau.

-- the resident's parent, grandparent, child, grandchild, brother, sister, uncle, aunt, nephew or niece;
+- They are the tenant’s parent, child, grandchild, brother, sister, uncle, aunt, nephew, niece.